rossanx/akfs/docs/journal.md

       SEE FILE src/kernel/utils.c

+We are going to program "high level" stuff, like the scheduler, the taskloader, the TCP/IP stack, the ARP/RARP protocol, and several other network stuff, in C. Even the code to deal with the PCI bus will be written in C.

 Next, I think I'll create a device driver for a PS/2 keyboard.
 Input is an important thing in every computer system.
 An input device will enable us to do some tricks and control our kernel with special keys.
+It will also allow us to do some mundane stuff, like typing text...
 Stay tuned.

 AND WE ARE NOT DONE YET.
 MORE ARE TO COME...BE PATIENT...
 BUT FOR NOW